Oreo Tiffin (Vegan)

 - 100 g Vegan white chocolate (3.5oz)

-Grease a 9" rectangular dish or baking tin then line it with parchment paper.
+Line an 8×10-inch rectangular dish or baking tin with parchment paper.

 Place the Oreos and Digestive biscuits into a large bowl and use the end of a rolling pin to crush them up into rough chunks with a few crumbs.
 Set aside.